fastlane/docs/docs/actions.md

   `dev_portal_team_id` | The short ID of your Developer Portal team, if you're in multiple teams.
 Different from your iTC team ID!
-  `dev_portal_team_name` | The name of your Developer Portal team if you're in multiple teams `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team `app_icon` | Metadata: The path to the app icon `apple_watch_app_icon` | Metadata: The path to the Apple Watch app icon `copyright` | Metadata: The copyright notice
+  `dev_portal_team_name` | The name of your Developer Portal team if you're in multiple teams `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team `overwrite_screenshots` | Clear all previously uploaded screenshots before uploading the new ones `app_icon` | Metadata: The path to the app icon `apple_watch_app_icon` | Metadata: The path to the Apple Watch app icon `copyright` | Metadata: The copyright notice